-A student should submit the following along with the IPCC enrolment form:
+A student should submit the following along with the IPC enrollment form:

-1. Along with the IPCC enrolment form, a student must submit the prescribed registration fee in the form of a Demand Draft drawn in favour of the Secretary, The Institute of Chartered Accountants of India payable at New Delhi / Mumbai / Chennai / Kolkata / Kanpur, as the case may be depending upon the place of residence of the student.
+1. Along with the IPC enrollment form, a student must submit the prescribed registration fee in the form of a Demand Draft drawn in favor of the Secretary, The Institute of Chartered Accountants of India payable at New Delhi / Mumbai / Chennai / Kolkata / Kanpur, as the case may be depending upon the place of residence of the student.

-2. A proof of passing the Common Proficiency Test (CPT) and Senior Secondary Examination (10+2 examination) conducted by an examining body constituted by law in India or an examination recognized by the Central Government as equivalent thereto,
+2. A proof of passing the CA Foundation Examination and Senior Secondary Examination (10+2 examination) conducted by an examining body constituted by law in India or an examination recognized by the Central Government as equivalent thereto,

 proof of passing Chartered Accountants Entrance Examination or Foundation Examination or Professional Education (Examination – I) subject to compliance with relevant conditions, must be submitted.